Clifftech123/design-patterns-handbook/README.md

 Introduction
 ============

 Design patterns are **reusable solutions to common problems in software design**.
-Think of them as blueprints — not finished code, but proven templates you can adapt to solve a specific problem in your own codebase.
+Think of them as blueprints: not finished code, but proven templates you can adapt to solve a specific problem in your own codebase.

 > *"In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can be transformed directly into source or machine code.
 It is a description or template for how to solve a problem that can be used in many different situations."*
 >